mauroreisvieira/mauroreisvieira/posts/vite-react-tailwindcss.md

 ---
-title: 'Vite + React + TailwindCSS'
+title: "Vite + React + TailwindCSS"
-description: 'React is one of the most popular JavaScript libraries for building user interfaces, in that post a will demonstrate I good practices to build a Button component.'
+description: "In this post I'll show you how to integrate and configure TailwindCSS in a Vite + React project."
 date: '2021-03-08'
 image: 'http://mauroreisvieira.com/public/static/og/vite-react-tailwindcss.png'
 ---